Photosynthesis/Wordpress-Theme/README.md

 ![The Homepage of http://www.ic.org](screenshot.png)

-Right now this is mostly a port of our old Headway theme, but it will eventually use Elm + REST & possibly be redesigned.
+Right now this is mostly a port of our old Headway theme, but we are slowly migrating to use Elm + REST & will possibly redesign various pages.
+We may slowly migrate to a Haskell/Servant backend.

+Right now only the Directory List pages use Elm.

 ```
 # Install Dependencies